Luderitz

 This ghost town, once the principal town of the local diamond industry, was abandoned over 45 years ago and now gives a fascinating insight into the area’s great diamond boom.
 A few of the buildings, including the imposing concert hall, have been restored, but many are left exactly as they were deserted, and now the surrounding dunes are gradually burying them.
 What a spectacular place this would be for a large party.

-In a room adjacent to the concert hall, there is a simple café-style.
+Adjacent to the concert hall is a simple café-style room.
 Do make time to look at the photographs that adorn the walls, from early mining pictures to some chilling reminders of the far-reaching effects of Nazi Germany.

 A century since diamonds were first discovered here, it’s now possible to buy diamonds in the ‘Diamond Room’, with prices upwards from N$500.
 There’s also a display here charting the history of the diamond boom and the people with whom it is inextricably linked.